houda2311/Flowery.NET/llms-static/DaisyDateTimeline.md

 # Overview

-DaisyDateTimeline is a **horizontal scrollable date picker** inspired by Flutter's [easy_date_timeline](https://github.com/FadyFayezYounan/easy_date_timeline) package.
+DaisyDateTimeline is a **horizontal scrollable date picker** inspired by FadyFayezYounan's [easy_date_timeline](https://github.com/FadyFayezYounan/easy_date_timeline) package.
 It displays dates in a horizontal strip where each date appears as a card showing the day name, day number, and month.
 Perfect for booking systems, scheduling apps, calendars, and any UI requiring date selection from a visible range.

 * Available in **DaisyUI v1.2.1** and later.